gtheler/2021-presentation/README.md

 ![](cantilever-displacement.pdf)

-## Optimization loop: finding the length of a tuning fork
+## Optimization loop: finding the right length of a tuning fork

 :::::::::::::: {.columns}